maxshort/Compiler/README.md

+>Note: After turning in my thesis, I noticed the order of operations is reversed for multiplication/division and addition/subtraction in `parseInfo.jison`.
+Use parenthesis to enforce correct order.

 # Compiler
 Haskell inspired toy-language that compiles and runs entirely in the browser.
 Does basic arithmetic/variable expressions.
 Implements lazy evaluation.